How to Buy Amazon Shares UK

-The vast majority of major stocks experienced double-digit percentage losses during the COVID-19 lockdown, but Amazon wasn’t one of them.
-On the contrary, the online retailer continues its upward trajectory.
-If you do want to buy Amazon shares of your own, you will need to use a UK share dealing site that gives you access to the US-based NASDAQ.
+The vast majority of stocks experienced double-digit percentage losses during the COVID-19 lockdown – but Amazon wasn’t one of them.
+On the contrary, the online retailer benefitted from the market’s volatility.
+To buy Amazon shares you will need have access to the US-based NASDAQ stock exchange.

 In this article, we explain how to buy Amazon shares online in the UK.
-This covers the steps required to buy Amazon shares in the fastest, cheapest, and safest way, as well as the best UK broker to do this with.
+This covers the steps required to buy Amazon shares, as well as some popular UK brokers to do this with.

-With Amazon now boasting one of the largest market capitalizations globally, it will come as no surprise to learn that lots of UK brokers now allow you to buy its shares.
-But, this isn’t to say that all brokers are worth considering.
+With Amazon now boasting one of the largest market capitalisations globally, it will come as no surprise to learn that lots of UK brokers allow you to buy its shares.

-On the contrary, you need to spend some time looking at the types of fees and commissions the platform charges, what UK payment methods are supported, and crucially – whether or not the broker is licensed by the FCA.
+As such, you need to spend some time looking at the types of fees and commissions the platform charges, what payment methods are supported, and crucially – whether or not the broker is licensed by the FCA.

 Taking all of this into account, below you will find some popular UK stockbrokers that allow you to buy Amazon shares online.

 In this part of our guide, we explore some of the most important factors that you need to consider prior to buying Amazon shares.

 Amazon Share Price History

 Launched in 1994 by Jeff Bezos, Amazon began life as an online bookstore.
 It then moved into other areas of online retail, such as DVDs, CDs, and consumer goods.
 Just three years after its foundation, Amazon made the decision to go public.
 Opting for tech-oriented NASDAQ, Amazon shares were initially priced at $18.
 This valued the company at just under $500 million.